bertjan/zap-cmdline/README.md

 -------------
 - Python must be installed.
 - OWASP ZAP must be installed.
-- zap,.sh must be in the PATH for the current user.
+- zap.sh must be in the PATH for the current user.
+- npm must be installed (used to install phantomjs)

 Usage
 -----